mattmassicotte/Empire/README.md

 ### Why does this exist?

 I'm not sure!
-I haven't used [CoreData](https://developer.apple.com/documentation/coredata) or [SwiftData](https://developer.apple.com/documentation/swiftdata) too much.
+I haven't used [Core Data](https://developer.apple.com/documentation/coredata) or [SwiftData](https://developer.apple.com/documentation/swiftdata) too much.
 But I have used the distributed database [Cassandra](https://cassandra.apache.org) quite a lot and [DynamoDB](https://aws.amazon.com/dynamodb/) a bit.
 Then one day I discovered [LMDB][LMDB].
 Its data model is quite similar to Cassandra and I got interested in playing around with it.
 This just kinda materialized from those experiments.

 ### Can I use this?